schalowj/panopticon/README.md

 ## Installation

-Panopticon is written in *Python 3* and both that and *cherrypy* are required.
+Panopticon is written in *python 3* and both that and *cherrypy* are required.
 The included scripts for generating test alerts also require *requests*.

 Eventually, it will be available via *pip*, but today...copy and run any way you can run a CherryPY server.
 The most straight-forward:

     cd /wherever/you/put/the/files
     python panopticon.py  (or python3 panopticon.py if you are on a Linux distro that is trying to have both Python 3 and 2.7)

  Of course, you can get fancy and daemonize it, etc. like any other *cherrypy* app.
-Look at the instructions in the CherryPY docs.
+Look at the instructions in the *cherrypy* docs.

 ## Configuration